Devel 16 – Worth All The Hype? Let’s Find Out!

 Is the Devel 16 Street Legal?

-Although Devel has confirmed that they don’t intend for the top-spec 5,007hp model to be road legal, this was supposedly the car driven in the most recent videos on the Dubai streets with U.K. license plates, so who knows?
+Although Devel has confirmed that they don’t intend for the top-spec 5,007hp model to be road legal, this was supposedly the car driven in the most recent videos on the Dubai streets with U.K. license plates, and also on the streets of Italy in 2022.

 Since the elite model has been designed with the drag strip in mind, it seems highly unlikely that it’ll ever be road-legal.